Secure-Embedded-Systems/woot2025-GlitchGluck/rtl-demo/fault-free/sim/document_scan/README.md

   Documents the scan state in binary, representing all flip-flop bits during the simulation.

 - `valuetree_decl.v`
-  Declares the word-level register representation for the processor.
+  Declares the ID number for each word-level register.

 - `valuetree_Q_id.v`
   Documents the ID number for each word-level register, providing a unique identifier for each register.